-But, while tacos are undeniably awesome, they are hardly a complete meal.
-If you serve it at your next party, you’ll need a few side dishes to turn Taco Tuesday into a meal!
+But while tacos are undeniably awesome, they are hardly a complete meal.
+You’ll need a few sides for a true fiesta!

 Another thing I like about chips is that they’re filling, so they’ll help keep your friends full.
 Happy tummies mean a happy party!